RosiestSloth/RosiestSloth/README.md

 - **Conflict Resolution**: Resolving conflicts peacefully.

 ## Hobbies and Interests:
-- **Learning New Programming Languages**: I love exploring new languages, especially programming ones.
+- **Learning New Programming Languages**: Passionate about exploring new languages, especially in programming.
 - **Listening to Music**: Music is a wonderful way to relax and find inspiration.
 - **Training at the Gym**: Taking care of my body is essential.
 - **Playing (Games or Sports)**: Engaging in play brings me happiness.